Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Introduction

-Inspired by the advance of labeled RFS (LRFS), which is a special kind of RFS that jointly integrates target states and target labels, in this paper, we propose a new kind of LRFS, named augmented labeled LRFS, that simultaneously integrates target states, target labels, and group structure information.
+Inspired by the advance of labeled RFS (LRFS), which is a special kind of RFS that jointly integrates object states and object labels, in this paper, we propose a new kind of LRFS, named augmented LRFS, that simultaneously integrates the information of object states, labels, and group structure.
 Subsequently, the statistical characteristic of the proposed augmented LRFS is analyzed in details.
-Furthermore, based on the proposed augmented LRFS, we formulate the GTT problem within the framework of the augmented LRFS based multi-target Bayes filter, and propose the LMB filter with the augmented LRFS to achieve the accurate tracking of group targets.
-By means of the proposed augmented LRFS, both the states and labels of multiple targets, along with group structures are simultaneously estimated.
-In summary, the main contributions of this paper can be listed as follows. \begin{itemize} \item We propose a new kind of RFS, named augmented LRFSs, which integrates group information into the existing LRFSs, and we further analyze the statistical characteristic of the proposed augmented LRFS in details. \item We propose a new formulation of the GTT issue based on the proposed augmented LRFSs, in which the dynamics of both multiple targets and groups are integrated into the augmented LRFS based multi-target Bayes filter. \item We propose a new method to cope with the GTT issue, i.e., the LMB filter with the augmented LRFSs, and prove its feasibility to solve the GTT issue.
-As far as we know, it is the first RFS-based method that naturally integrates group structure information and achieves a holistic estimation of both target states and group structures.
+Furthermore, based on the proposed augmented LRFS, we formulate the GOT problem within the framework of the augmented LRFS based multi-object Bayes filter, and propose an augmented LRFS-based filter named the LMB filter with the augmented LRFS to achieve the accurate tracking of group objects.
+By means of the proposed filter, both the states and labels of multiple objects, along with group structures are simultaneously estimated.
+In summary, the main contributions of this paper can be listed as follows. \begin{itemize} \item We propose a new kind of RFSs, named augmented LRFS, which integrates group information into the existing LRFS, and we further analyze the statistical characteristic of the proposed augmented LRFS in details. \item We propose a new formulation of the GOT issue based on the proposed augmented LRFS, in which the dynamics of both multiple objects and groups are integrated into the augmented LRFS-based multi-object Bayes filter. \item We propose a new method to cope with the GOT issue, i.e., an augmented LRFS-based filter named LMB filter with the augmented LRFSs, and prove its feasibility to solve the GOT issue.
+As far as we know, it is the first RFS-based method that naturally integrates group structure information and achieves a holistic estimation of both object states and group structures.

 \end{itemize}